 The impressive Blue Mosque in Istanbul

 The Sultanahmet Mosque, more commonly known as the Blue Mosque, is in the Sultanahmet complex.
-By order of the Sultan Ahmed I, this complex was built between 1609 and 1616, by the architect Mehmet Aga, in the southwestern part of the racecourse.
-Being one of the largest urban complexes in Istanbul, it included a mosque, a bazaar, public baths, water fountains, a cemetery, a hospital, a hospice, among others.
+By order of Sultan Ahmed I, this complex was built between 1609 and 1616, by the architect Mehmet Aga, in the southwestern part of the racecourse.
+Being one of the largest urban complexes in Istanbul, it included a mosque, a bazaar, public baths, water fountains, a cemetery, a hospital and a hospice, among other things.

 The Blue Mosque is a part of the most beautiful panorama of Istanbul, seen from the sea.
 In 1934, when Hagia Sophia became a museum, the mosque became one of the main mosques in Istanbul.

 It would not be a real vacation without a boat trip.
 Try cruises with guided tours of two pleasurable hours up and down the river.
 This is best done in a pleasant evening.
 Rides cost from 20TRY and depart daily from 10:30 a.m. to 6:30 p.m.
 If you are short on time, alternatively choose the ordinary, cheaper and faster boat.

 Nightlife in Istantbul – Visit Babylon

 On hot nights a rooftop terrace is ideal, so try going to the 360 – a bar, restaurant and club high in the historic district of Misir in Istiklal.
 Babylon is another popular spot in Istanbul, with popular live music.
 Located in the Tünel region, there you can enjoy some jazz to electronic music.

-If you want to be close to the best of Istanbul’s nightlife, the Chambers of the Boheme is in the lively Taksim district.
+If you want to be close to the best of Istanbul’s nightlife, Chambers of the Boheme is in the lively Taksim district.
 Its owners have devoted a great deal of attention to details, and their rooms are elegantly decorated.